jaystack/functionly-doc/wut.md

 ## Abstract

 Nowadays we have many abilities to **implement our web services within scalable cloud providers**.
 They provide similar interfaces to describe our business logic in an **abstract way** without scaling efforts.
 Including the more and more popular serverless technologies, these technologies allow the **fast prototyping**, even though that the service set of any such provider has a steep learning curve for using it professionally and deeply exploited.
-So we can declare the migration between two provider as the next technical effort.
+So we can declare the migration between two providers as the next technical effort.

 Cloud technologies once already led us to abstract our implementation of the business logic in first order (**logic abstraction**), then why should we bind us to a particular provider and adhere to that?
 This is the second abstraction order: the **provider abstraction**.